rlugojr/linkurious-enterprise-manual/Filtering/filtering_the_edges.md

-# Filtering The Edges According To A Property
+## Filtering the edges according to a property

-We have see it is possible to use filters to select or remove specific nodes in your visualization according to a property.
+We have seen it is possible to use filters to select or remove specific nodes in our visualization according to a property.
 It is possible to do the same thing with edges.

 ![the relationships of Banexi Ventures](https://dl.dropboxusercontent.com/s/t1djwb2fausqjg9/78.png?dl=0)